julien-muke/aws-ec2-terraform/README.md

 ![Screenshot 2024-05-05 at 13 46 13](https://github.com/julien-muke/aws-ec2-terraform/assets/110755734/0af68101-c649-41d4-9d99-27520763eef4)

-🏆 We have successfully create an EC2 instance with the help of Terraform.
+🏆 We have successfully created an EC2 instance with the help of Terraform.

 ## 💰 Cost